Our Friends in the North: Legacy

 Following the success of Our Friends in the North, Flannery proposed a "kind of prequel" to the serial under the title of Our Friends in the South.
 This would have told the story of the Jarrow March.
 Although the BBC initially took up the project, it did not progress to script stage and was eventually abandoned.

 Our Friends in the North was given a repeat run on BBC2 the year following its original broadcast, running on Saturday evenings from 19 July to 13 September 1997.
 It received a second repeat run on the BBC ten years after its original broadcast, running on BBC Four from 8 February to 29 March 2006.
 In the early 2000s, the serial was also repeated on the UK Drama channel.

 In April 1997, the serial was released on VHS by BMG Video in two sets, 1964 – 1974 and 1979 – 1995.
 In 2002, BMG released the series on DVD, which along with the original episodes contained several extra features, including a retrospective discussion of the series by Wearing, Pattinson, Flannery, James and Cellan Jones, and specially shot interviews with Eccleston and McKee.
 Simply Media brought out a second DVD release of the serial in September 2010, although on this occasion there were no extra features.
 This edition contained an edit not present on the 2002 BMG release; most of the song "Don't Look Back in Anger" by Oasis is removed at the end of the final episode, fading out early and the credits instead running in silence.

 Our Friends in the North has been invoked on several occasions as a comparison when similar drama programmes have been screened on British television.
 The year following Our Friends in the Norths broadcast, Tony Marchant's drama serial Holding On was promoted by the BBC as being an "Our Friends in the South," after Marchant made the comparison when discussing it with executives.
 The 2001 BBC Two drama serial In a Land of Plenty was previewed by The Observer newspaper as being "the most ambitious television drama since Our Friends in the North."
 The writer Paula Milne drew inspiration from Our Friends in the North for her own White Heat (2012); she felt that Our Friends in the North had been too centred on white, male, heterosexual characters and she deliberately wanted to counter that focus.
 The original stage version of Our Friends in the North was revived in Newcastle by Northern Stage in 2007, with 14 cast members playing 40 characters.
 In August 2016, Flannery was interviewed for an event, part of the Whitley Bay Film Festival, that celebrated the 20th anniversary of the series being broadcast.
+In February 2026, Flannery and Eccleston attended the showing of an episode from the series at the Tyneside Cinema in Newcastle to mark the show's 30th anniversary,.